 Occasionally, the refugee application or relative petition may contain an error in the spelling or the order of a person’s name.
 If, based on a review of underlying documents in the refugee packet, the officer clearly recognizes such an error, he or she may correct the error by amending the name on the adjustment application accordingly.
 If the applicant is approved for permanent resident status, the name must also be amended in the appropriate electronic systems.

 In certain circumstances, U.S. Immigration and Customs Enforcement (ICE) may encounter a refugee who has failed to timely file for adjustment of status under INA 209(a).
 This most often occurs when the refugee has been apprehended by other law enforcement agencies for suspected criminal activity.
-If ICE determines that the refugee should be placed in removal proceedings, the local Enforcement and Removal Operations Field Office (ERO) will promptly reach out to its corresponding USCIS Field Office Director or designated point-of-contact to begin the adjustment of status process.
+If ICE determines that the refugee should be placed in removal proceedings, the local Enforcement and Removal Operations (ERO) field office promptly reaches out to its corresponding USCIS Field Office Director or designated point-of-contact to begin the adjustment of status process.

-The ERO field office will advise the refugee of the requirement by law to file for adjustment of status and will provide him or her with an adjustment application and waiver application to fill out prior to the refugee’s release from custody.
-Should the refugee refuse, ICE personnel will fill out Part 1 of both forms instead and sign them as completed by ICE.
+The ERO field office advises the refugee of the requirement by law to file for adjustment of status and provides him or her with an adjustment application and waiver application to fill out prior to the refugee’s release from custody.
+Should the refugee refuse, ICE personnel fills out Part 1 of both forms instead and signs them as completed by ICE.
 Originals are sent to the USCIS Field Office Director or designee for expedited processing.
-The field office should follow procedures to alert the Nebraska Service Center (NSC) by e-mail that they are sending a faxed copy of the adjustment application for expeditious handling.

 If the adjustment application is properly filed, the applicant meets all eligibility requirements, and the applicant satisfies admissibility and waiver requirements, then the officer must approve the application.
 Unlike most applications for adjustment of status, refugee adjustments are not discretionary, and the application may only be denied if the applicant is found to be ineligible, inadmissible, or if the application was improperly filed.